inkognitro/react-app-tutorial/07-collections.md

 ## 7. Collections
-In this chapter we are going to create a provider for entity arrays which can be passed as prop (not only) to table or dropdown components.
+In this chapter we are going to create a provider for entity arrays which can be passed as a prop to table, dropdown and other components, which require a list of entities.
-I am sure we can work out a way to standardize the process for fetching entities, independent of where they are stored and provided:
-Either from an API endpoint or just from a simple array.
+We should work out a standardized for the process of fetching entities, no matter where they are fetched from: Either from an API endpoint or just from a simple array an more.

 ### 7.1 Understand the principles
 First, I'd like to introduce some terms of the Java world in relation to an array of objects: